 Construction on the new apartment buildings was well underway by January 1978 and complete by July 1978.
 All new units were rented immediately.
 This set of buildings became known as Jennings Courts.

 In 1983 a new exterior security lighting system was installed at a cost of $20,000.
-Despite initial claims that the buildings would require little maintenence, by 1985 housing officials stated that rotting siding, leaky windows, crumbling concrete, and deteriorating walls had become a persistent problem.
+Despite initial claims that the buildings would require little maintenance, by 1985 housing officials stated that rotting siding, leaky windows, crumbling concrete, and deteriorating walls had become a persistent problem.
 A year later officials reported that settling, with resulting cracks, moisture, and mildew, was a problem in some units; one unit that experienced particularly bad problems was turned into a storage area.
 Officials treated these problems in the best manner possible with the funds available to them.
 For example, in summer 1997, the university completed a $200,000 roofing and siding project in the complex.

 A Hillside Courts apartment, 1979.